 This paper is about how to compute the Hermite normal form of a random integer matrix in practice.
 We propose significant improvements to the algorithm by Micciancio and Warinschi, and extend these techniques to the computation of the saturation of a matrix.
-Tables of timings confirm the efficiency of this approach.
-To our knowledge, our implementation is the fastest implementation for computing Hermite normal form for large matrices with large entries.
+We describe the fastest implementation for computing Hermite normal form for large matrices with large entries.